navikt/tokenx-middleware/README.md

 # Token exchange middleware

+> [!IMPORTANT]
+> With the introduction of [navikt/next-auth-wonderwall](https://github.com/navikt/next-auth-wonderwall, solving mostly the same issues, this package is now considered deprecated.

 A simple middleware to perform [token exchange](https://doc.nais.io/security/auth/tokenx/?h=tokenx).

 Looks for a valid ID-porten subject token in the autorization header, then exchanges it for an access token valid only for a given audience.